-This breed has had their 15 minutes of fame several times over the years.
-During World War I they were portrayed on the recruiting posters.
+This breed has had its 15 minutes of fame several times over the years.
+During World War I they were portrayed on recruiting posters.
 Tige was an Amstaff in the Buster Brown comic strip.
 The RCA used Nipper as their trademark dog.
-In the 1930’s comedy show “Our Gang” they had a dog named Petey who was an Amstaff.
+In the 1930s comedy show “Our Gang” they had a dog named Petey who was an Amstaff.

 American Staffordshire Terrier History

 The thing we need to understand before learning about the history of this is breed is that the American Staffordshire Terrier was originally bred to have aggression against other animals but to be gentle with their handlers.
 Their handlers had to be able to stick their hands into the pits to break up fights without being hurt themselves.

 This is how their traits have come to be, aggression towards other animals, yet being gentle and loyal to humans.
 If you're thinking about adopting one of these wonderful dogs, this is something that you need to understand.
 This trait has been bred into the dog, and although they aren't all this way anymore, it may be a trait that you won't be able to change with proper socialization and training.

 In the mid-1800s, the Staffordshire Bull Terrier was brought over to the Americas.
 Americans wanted a larger breed, so they worked at breeding in the traits that would then make them larger and stronger.

 The Amstaff's fighting abilities made them a fan favorite amongst the gentlemen and workers alike.
 They absolutely dominated in fighting pits.
 It was in the pits that they became known as the Pit Bull Terrier, American Bull Terrier, and less commonly Yankee Terrier.